cfjedimaster/ColdFusion-UI-the-Right-Way/chapters/cflayout-tabs/index.md

 cflayout Tabs
 ===

-The &lt;cflayout&gt; tag is an unfortunate layout catchall, with many different configurations, on of which provides the ability to create tabbed interfaces.
+The &lt;cflayout&gt; tag is an unfortunate layout catchall, with many different configurations, one of which provides the ability to create tabbed interfaces.
 As an example:

     <cflayout type="tab" tabHeight="200">
         <cflayoutarea title="Static">